gilcrest/diygoapi/README.md

 {"level":"info","time":1608170937,"severity":"INFO","message":"current database: go_api_basic"}
 ```

-### Ping (unauthenticated)
+## Ping

-The easiest api to interact with is the `ping` service.
+The easiest service to interact with is the `ping` service.
 The idea of the service is a simple health check that returns a series of flags denoting health of the system (queue depths, database up boolean, etc.).
 For right now, the only thing it checks is if the database is up and pingable.
 I have left this service unauthenticated so there's at least one service that you can get to without having to have an authentication token, but in actuality, I would typically have every service behind a security token.

 Use cURL GET request to call `ping`: